LightSource BP addressing concerns of residents with changes in final permitting layout

 The company proposing a solar project in Shawnee Township say they have heard the concerns of local residents and have made a few changes as they move forward.

-The Director of Development with Lightsource BP speaking virtually with Allen County Commissioners Thursday afternoon updating them on the Birch Solar project proposed in Shawnee Township.
+The director of development with Lightsource BP speaking virtually with Allen County Commissioners Thursday afternoon updating them on the Birch Solar project proposed in Shawnee Township.
 They have finalized their permitting layout and will be submitting it to the Ohio Power Siting Board.
-After concerns from the community, the company has decreased the total project acreage from 3,000 to 2,300 with only 1,400 acres containing panels.
+After hearing concerns from the community, the company has decreased the total project acreage from 3,000 to 2,300 with only 1,400 acres containing panels.
 And those will be placed on site-specific land.